jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 ## Implementation

-The Convert information will be displayed in a panel.
+The Convert information will be displayed in multiple panels.

-### Information to display
+### Panel 1: Convert Details

 #### Type